insure logo

 How much protection does homeowners insurance provide for theft?

-Homeowners insurance policies will reimburse you for the total cost of most of your stolen property (up to your personal property limit).
+Homeowners insurance will reimburse you for the actual cash value of most of your stolen property (up to your personal property limit).
 For example, you’ll likely be paid in full for kitchen appliances and furniture.

 How to file a homeowners insurance claim for theft